geeknik/my-awesome-stars/README.md

 - [microsoft/MS-DOS](https://github.com/microsoft/MS-DOS) - The original sources of MS-DOS 1.25, 2.0, and 4.0 for reference purposes
 - [hackclub/some-assembly-required](https://github.com/hackclub/some-assembly-required) - 📖 An approachable introduction to Assembly.

+## Awk

+- [cljoly/readme-in-static-site](https://github.com/cljoly/readme-in-static-site) - 💎 Transform and insert your GitHub readme in your static site.
+- [nuex/zodiac](https://github.com/nuex/zodiac) - A static website generator written in awk and sh.

 ## Batchfile

 - [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.